spotgarbage/spotgarbage-GINI/README.md

 The folder 'ambiguous-annotated-images' contain the images ambiguously annotated by users.

-If using this dataset, please cite SpotGarbage project
+If using this dataset, please cite

 G Mittal, K B Yagnik, M Garg, and N C Krishnan, Spot Garbage: Smartphone App to Detect Garbage Using Deep Learning, ACM International Joint Conference on Pervasive and Ubiquitous Computing, 940-945, 2016

+Please contact ckn@iitrpr.ac.in for queries regarding the dataset.